-The doctoral student must:
+The doctoral student must

+- 1. Earn at least 39 credits in political science courses including: - All of the following courses (15 credits):

+PLS 800 Proseminar: Political Theory and Research

+Methods

+PLS 801 Quantitative Techniques in Public Policy and
-1. Earn at least 39 cr edits in political science courses including: a.
-All of t All of the following courses (15 credits): PLS 800 Proseminar: Political Theory and Research Methods 3 PLS 801 Political Science I 3 PLS 802 Quantitative Techniques in Public Policy and Political Science II 3 PLS 804 Analytical Tools for Public Policy 3 PLS 809 Proseminar in Formal Theory 3 b.
-Four co ourses s in a major field, approved by the student's guidance commi ttee, s selected from one of the following political science fields: Ameri can politics, comparative politics, international rela- tions o r politi ical thought.
-C. es in a minor field, approved by the student's guidc.
-Ihree courses in a minor field, approved by the student's guidance committee, selected from one of the following political science fields: American politics, comparative politics, international relations, political thought, public policy, research methodology, or formal theory.

-Pass a comprehensive examination in both the major and minor field.

-3. Successfully defend the dissertation.

-4. Present the results of the dissertation research at a department colloquium.
+Political Science I

+PLS 802 Quantitative Techniques in Public Policy and

+Political Science II

+PLS 804 Analytical Tools for Public Policy

+PLS 809 Proseminar in Formal Theory

+- Four courses in a major field, approved by the student's guidance committee, selected from one of the following political science fields: American politics, comparative politics, international relations or political thought. - Three courses in a minor field, approved by the student's guidance committee, selected from one of the following political science fields: American politics, comparative politics, international relations, political thought, public policy, research methodology, or formal theory. - Pass a comprehensive examination in both the major and minor field. - Successfully defend the dissertation. - Present the results of the dissertation research at a department collo-

-After the first year of graduate study at MSU, the department evaluates the student's academic record.
+After the first year of graduate study at Michigan State University, the department evaluates the student's academic record.
 To be eligible to continue in the Ph.D. program in political science, the student must have:

-- 1. an overall grade-point average of 3.00 or higher. - 2. a grade of 2.5 or higher in each Political Science course.

-- no more than two grades of 2.5 or below in Political Science 3. courses. - 4. a record of performance in courses that, in the judgment of the faculty, indicates that the student should be capable of completing the Ph.D. degree in Political Science at MSU.
+- an overall grade-point average of 3.00 or higher. - a grade of 2.5 or higher in each Political Science course. - no more than two grades of 2.5 or below in Political Science - a record of performance in courses that, in the judgment of the faculty, indicates that the student should be capable of completing the Ph.D. degree in Political Science at Michigan State University.